Fritillaria meleagris

 Like most bulbs they look great in clumps.
 We like 7 – 10 in a group, and unevenly spaced for a more ‘natural’ look.

-They grow equally well in the rock garden and in a well drained container in full sun to part shade.
+They grow equally well in the rock garden and in a well drained container in full sun to part shade in summer.
 Well suited to USDA Zones 3 – 8.

 YOU MAY ALSO LIKE